automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Abrosaurus.md

 # Abrosaurus
-## Description: A close Asian relative of Camarasaurus.
+## A close Asian relative of Camarasaurus.